 - Invader – this map.

-- The Love is Wild ‘Walls of Change’ street art is in Ki Ling Lane (Sai Ying Pun MTR Exit B3), Chung Ching Street and Western Street, Sai Ying Pun.
+- Art Lane is comprised of Ki Ling Lane (Sai Ying Pun MTR Exit B3) and nearby Chung Ching Street between Des Voeux Road West and Queens Road West, Sai Ying Pun.

 - Check for exhibitions at the following galleries: